-The accompanying unaudited Financial Statements for the three months ended March 31, 2017 have been derived from the historical accounting records and consolidated condensed financial statements of the entities involved in the CRC Merger described above.
+The accompanying unaudited Financial Statements for the three and six months ended June 30, 2017 have been derived from the historical accounting records and consolidated condensed financial statements of the entities involved in the CRC Merger described above.
 The CRC Merger was accounted for as a transaction among entities under common control.
 Accordingly, the historical financial statements consist of the financial positions, results of operations and comprehensive income/(loss), and cash flows as if those businesses were consolidated for all periods presented.

-The following table reconciles the previously-reported net revenues and net income of CGPH and CERP to the amounts reported in the Statements of Operations after giving effect to the CRC Merger.
+The following table reconciles the previously-reported net revenues and net income of CGPH and CERP to the amounts reported in the Statements of Operations after giving effect to the CRC Merger and adoption of the new revenue recognition standard (see Note 8).